Women in philosophy: Gendered Conference Campaign

-The blog Feminist Philosophers hosts the Gendered Conference Campaign, which works toward increasing the representation of women at philosophy conferences and in edited volumes.
-The blog states that "all-male events and volumes help to perpetuate the stereotyping of philosophy as male.
-This in turn to contributes to implicit bias against women in philosophy...."
+Co-founded by Jennifer Saul, the blog Feminist Philosophers used to host the Gendered Conference Campaign.
+The campaign worked toward increasing the representation of women at philosophy conferences and in edited volumes.
+One of the key statements of the blog was that that "all-male events and volumes help to perpetuate the stereotyping of philosophy as male.
+This in turn contributes to implicit bias against women in philosophy."
+The blog closed in 2019.